-The game ends at a random number of K time slots after day 55 (time slot 1320), $K = 0, 1, \ldots$ For each time slot, starting at the start of day 56, there is a fixed probability p that the game ends after that particular time slot.
+The game ends after a random number K time slots after day 55 (time slot 1320), $K = 0, 1, \ldots$ For each time slot, starting at the start of day 56, there is a fixed probability p that the game ends after that particular time slot.
 As a consequence, the number of time slots in excess of day 55, K, follows a geometric distribution.
 The expected length of a standard tournament game is 1440 timeslots.

-Given the random end of game and that each Power TAC day lasts 120 seconds in real time, the expected length of Power TAC game is around 2 hours overall.
+Given the random end of game and that each Power TAC day lasts 120 seconds in real time, the expected duration of a Power TAC tournament game is around 2 hours overall.